Skip to Content

 Maida Vale

-Established in 1964, Vijay has long been serving the British public some of the best curry dishes, and thus it has managed to build up a truly solid menu made up of amazing classics and house specialities, as well as numerous more experimental dishes.
+Established in 1964, Vijay has long been serving the British public some of the best curry dishes, and thus it has managed to build up a truly solid menu of amazing classics and house specialities, as well as numerous more experimental dishes.

 Potli